 The country had 3.5m registered sole entrepreneurs (PBYuL) as of 1 June 2013.

 The Finance Ministry has not revealed how much tax revenue will be lost to the Budget on account of the proposed two-year exemption for new businesses.
 However, Baker Tilly Russaudit’s expert Andrei Kirillov told Quoracy.com that the losses would be negligible given the likely stemming of outflow to the shadow economy.

 The following was submitted by Baker Tilly Slovakia.

 We continue our efforts in upgrading and enhancing our services to you, both in context and quality.

-In this respect, please find enclosed the Baker Tilly Klitou Tax Alerts for April 2013, in English and Romanian.
+In this respect, please find enclosed the Baker Tilly Klitou Tax Alerts for June 2013, in English and Romanian.
 The purpose of these Tax Alerts is to inform you about the latest tax legislation changes that could have an impact on your company’s activity: changes that affect our Tax Code, any legislative changes that are announced by the Ministry of Finance and any other Romanian tax related developments.

 Our tax experts are always at your disposal in answering any queries that may arise from these Tax Alerts.

 52 Splaiul Independentei, 050085 Bucharest, Romania